 The Canadian Rockies are considered by many to be the ice climbing capital of the world – come find out why.
-Experience and enjoy this exhilarating sport on our beginner Ice Climbing course in the Banff, Canmore and Kananaskis areas.
-We have decades of experience delivering courses and teaching beginners.
+Experience and enjoy this exhilarating sport on our beginner ice climbing training course in the Banff, Canmore and Kananaskis areas.
 Many of our students have become highly skilled and accomplished climbers after taking our ice climbing lessons.

-A strong base of skills will be developed on the Basic Ice course so you will be able to use the top rope belay system efficiently and understand the use of personal ice climbing equipment.
-Personalized instruction in this course will help you to develop your climbing technique – the signature of a good ice climber.
-We will also introduce you to the basics of ice screw placement and anchor construction; the next step in your ice climbing progression.
-Our easy access to some of the best venues for learning the sport means the bulk of the weekend course is spent ice climbing.
+A strong base of skills will be developed on the ice climbing basics course, so you will be able to use the top rope belay system efficiently and understand the use of personal ice climbing equipment.
+Personalized instruction in this course will help you to develop your ice climbing technique – the signature of a good ice climber.
+We will also introduce you to the basics of ice screw placement and anchor construction; the next step in your waterfall ice climbing progression.
+Our easy access to some of the best venues for learning the sport means the bulk of the weekend course is spent waterfall ice climbing.
 We will teach you how to ice climb efficiently while having an unforgettable experience.
 With the enthusiastic and dedicated ‘Yam Ice Team’, comprising of top Canadian Rockies ice climbing guides, you’ll experience an unforgettable weekend of learning, challenge and exhilaration!
 No experience is necessary, leave that to us!

-Our two day learn to ice climb course includes the use of all the technical gear you need to get started ice climbing.
-In addition to taking this beginner ice climbing course check out the ‘Plus Days’ add-on option and you’ll be just blown away by what you can accomplish on this weekend.
+Our two-day ice climbing basics course includes the use of all the technical gear you need to get started.
+In addition to taking this beginner ice climbing course in Canmore and Banff, check out the ‘Plus Days’ add-on option and you’ll be just blown away by what you can accomplish on this weekend.

 We have decades of experience in introducing people to the sport of ice climbing.
 Our office in Canmore, Alberta is fully equipped with all the ice climbing gear you need to get started.